Castle Douglas: History

+20th century

-The Clock Tower was built 1934-35 and stands at the corner of King St and St Andrews St and is a listed Category C building.
-It was designed by the architect William Forrest Valentine (1885-1957).
-The first tower, built by Sir William Douglas, was destroyed by fire in 1892 as was a second clock tower forty years later.
+The Clock Tower was built 1934–35 and stands at the corner of King St and St Andrews St. It is a Category C listed building.
+It was designed by the architect William Forrest Valentine (1885–1957).
+The first tower, built by Sir William Douglas, was destroyed by fire in 1892, as was a second clock tower forty years later.
 A plaque records that in 1935 Henry J. Hewat of Paterson, New Jersey, USA, donated the present clock tower to the town.
 Capt Hewat was a native of Castle Douglas who had emigrated to the US in 1893.

-Freeman Wills Croft set a key scene in his 1930 novel "Sir John Magill's Last Journey" at Castle Douglas Railway Station.
+Freeman Wills Crofts set a key scene in his 1930 novel "Sir John Magill's Last Journey" at Castle Douglas railway station.